fluencelabs/docs/docs/new-build/Fluence Developer Documentation bdf8d06ad52e493fb765456dbd5480cd.md

 ```

 Now that we have our business logic deployed to one or more peers of the Fluence peer-to-peer network, we need to implement our application workflow with Aqua.
-Aqua, as you may recall, is your distributed choreography and composition tool and necessary since your distributed services are not callable by REST or JSON-RPC but over the networks peer-to-peer layer.
+[Aqua](https://github.com/fluencelabs/aqua), as you may recall, is your distributed choreography and composition tool necessary since your distributed services are not callable by REST or JSON-RPC but over the networks peer-to-peer layer.
 Once you implemented your workflow and service composition, tooling is available to create the previously discussed particle, i.e., compiled Aqua, data and metadata, and deploy it to the network.
 Note that the entry point of your workflow program can be any publicly accessible peer, aka relay peer, in the network.
 See Figure 2.

 ```mermaid
 sequenceDiagram